This post contains affiliate links. See my disclosure policy here.

 Method

-Add sloe gin, wine, apricot brandy, red wine syrup, bitters, and cubed ice to a lowball glass.
+Add sloe gin, wine, apricot brandy, red wine syrup, and bitters to lowball glass.

 Top with tonic water.